How to set up BIMI records for multiple subdomains while excluding the parent domain?

 How BIMI lookup behaves on subdomains

 BIMI starts with the visible From domain, also called the RFC5322.From domain.
-If the message uses news.example.com in the From address, the receiver checks the BIMI assertion record for that domain.
+If the message uses news.example.com in the From address, the receiver first checks the BIMI assertion record for that domain.
 With the common default selector, the lookup target is default._bimi.news.example.com.

 Flowchart showing BIMI lookup from subdomain record to logo display while the parent stays empty.